EyeTribe/tet-java-client/README.md

 ![Steps of the JavaFX calibration samples](jfx_sample.png)

 This library holds a sample implementation of a Calibration UI using [JavaFX](docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm).
-Find this under [./javafx-sample](https://github.com/EyeTribe/tet-java-client/tree/master/javafx-sample).
+Find source code for this under [./javafx-sample](https://github.com/EyeTribe/tet-java-client/tree/master/javafx-sample) or download the prebuilt [EyeTribeJavaFx](https://github.com/EyeTribe/tet-java-client/releases).
 This sample runs on all platforms supported by the [EyeTribe Dev Kit](https://theeyetribe.com/products/) that have Java 8 version 65 or higher installed.

 Building (optional)
 ----
-You can use the prebuilt version of this library though Maven.
+A prebuilt version of the library is available under [releases](https://github.com/EyeTribe/tet-java-client/releases).
+The EyeTribe Java SDK is backwards compatible to Java 6.
 Should you wish to build it yourself, please follow the below instructions:

 Prerequisites: